 However, it's worth knowing that Cover FX is the exception and not the rule.

 Most mainstream skincare brands are not 100% vegan.
 These are certain animal-derived ingredients to look out for in general:

-If you're interested in which products are vegan or finding vegan brand alternatives – keep reading or click on this link: Cover FX vegan products.
+If you're interested in their best vegan products or finding vegan brand alternatives – keep reading or click on this link: Cover FX vegan products.

 Animal Testing Policy and History

 Cover FX has been committed to creating dermatologist-approved skincare and cosmetics that are also cruelty-free.
 This has been its intention since it was founded in 2000.